 200 pounds (90kg) maximum.

 Rear Cargo Bay

-Mercedes GL550 Rear Cargo Area, all seats folded. enlarge.
+Mercedes GL550 rear cargo area, all seats folded down. enlarge.

 Mercedes GL550 rear seat controls.
 There's also a 115 VAC outlet for chargers or anything, and a duplicate set of controls behind the middle left seat.